ramazan-qandaxov/apexmotors/README.md

 - Prompt for `.env` PostgreSQL credentials (with defaults)
 - Generate self-signed SSL certificates in `/etc/ssl/apexmotors`
 - Set up Docker Compose as a systemd service (`docker-compose-app`)
-- Import `db.sql` automatically from the repository root
 - Configure Nginx to serve the app over HTTPS

 ---